Braindot-fr/mash-playbook/docs/services/wg-easy.md

 ### URL

-In the example configuration above, we configure the service to be hosted at `https://wg-easy.example.com/`.
+In the example configuration above, we configure the service to be hosted at `https://mash.example.com/wg-easy`.

-Previously, a `wg_easy_path_prefix` variable was supported for hosting wg-easy at a sub-path, but [this is no longer the case since wg-easy v15](https://github.com/wg-easy/wg-easy/issues/1704#issuecomment-2704400679).
+You can remove the `wg_easy_path_prefix` variable definition, to make it default to `/`, so that the service is served at `https://mash.example.com/`.

 ### Networking